miklywek/SQL-empl-trk/README.md

 - Console Table: `npm i console.table` for an easy to read table in your terminal.

 - Add database Schemas and Seeds files to your MySql Workbench to create initial tables.
-- Provide your MySql Workbench password in the `tracker.js` file (line 9) to establish your connection.

 ## _Usage_